-- Archmil Letter: Standards Based Grading
+- Archmil Letter: Standards-Based Grading

-- Archmil: Parent's Guide to Standards Based Grading
+- Archmil: Parent's Guide to Standards-Based Grading

-- Video: What is Standards Based Grading?
+- Video: What is Standards-Based Grading?

 Are there any disadvantages to SBG?

 - Any institutional change requires strategic planning and deliberate action.
-While this transition will take some time to fully implement, SBG is reflective of best practice and is consistent with national trends.
+While this transition will take some time to fully implement, SBG is reflective of best practices and is consistent with national trends.
 Implementation practices are also embedded within the National Standards and Benchmarks for Catholic Schools and the Archdiocese of Milwaukee Teacher Effectiveness Framework.